Polish American Librarians Association

 (2) Make disbursements only upon the order of the PALA President.

 (3) Deposit all monies received in the name of PALA at a bank account.

-(4) Has the authority to handle financial matters of $99.00 or less, while checks greater than $99.00 would require the signature of the President.
+(4) Authority to handle financial matters of $99.00 or less, while checks greater than $99.00 require the signature of the President.